oracle-livelabs/converged/obaas/setup/setup.md

     In this example, the database connect string with be `172.17.0.2:1521/pdb1` and the admin user will be `pdbadmin` with password `Welcome123`.

+1. Setup an Oracle Database client

+    If you do not already have a database client, [Oracle SQL Developer Command Line (SQLcl)](https://www.oracle.com/database/sqldeveloper/technologies/sqlcl/) is a free command line interface for Oracle Database which includes great features like auto-completion and command history.
+You can download it and install it from that web site.
+To start SQLcl and connect to your database container, use a command like this:

+    ```
+    $ <copy>sql pdbadmin/Welcome123@//172.17.0.2:1521/pdb1</copy>
+    SQLcl: Release 22.2 Production on Sat Feb 25 13:31:17 2023

+    Copyright (c) 1982, 2023, Oracle.
+All rights reserved.

+    Last Successful login time: Sat Feb 25 2023 13:31:17 -05:00

+    Connected to:
+    Oracle Database 21c Enterprise Edition Release 21.0.0.0.0 - Production
+    Version 21.3.0.0.0

+    SQL>
+    ```

 ## (Optional) Task X: Install Flutter